Malpractice Case Highlights Expert Testimony Disclosure in Connecticut

 When it comes to arguing and proving medical malpractice claims at trial, providing strong expert testimony to support these cases is crucial.
 The Supreme Court of Connecticut recently decided a case, Klein v.
 Norwalk, which highlights this important tactic, as well as the standard for disclosing what points an expert will make during testimony.
 Although this case had a long and difficult journey through multiple Connecticut courts, and continues to make waves, the Connecticut Supreme Court made Klein v.
 Norwalk a noteworthy opinion.
+The Malpractice case highlights Expert Testimony Disclosure in Connecticut.

 According to the opinion, dentist Eric Klein underwent emergency surgery at Norwalk Hospital to remove his burst appendix in 2003.
 Following the surgery, one of the hospital’s nurses, Patricia De Paoli, decided to switch the location of an intravenous line (IV) of antibiotics in Klein’s left arm.
 As she attempted to insert the new IV, Klein reported feeling a sharp pain, after which his arm felt numb.
 Klein continued to struggle with pain and use of his arm, which impacted his work and quality of life.
 Klein sued Norwalk Hospital for medical malpractice, citing DePaoli’s inappropriate IV insertion as the cause for his condition, diagnosed as anterior interosseous nerve palsy.